-Our revenue increased 14% during fiscal 2011 as compared to fiscal 2010, and our non-GAAP operating margin (which excludes stock-based compensation, amortization of certain purchased intangible assets, restructuring charges and impairment of goodwill) increased 28% during fiscal 2011 as compared to fiscal 2010.
-Although our financial results in fiscal 2011 have not returned to the levels that we achieved several years ago, they exceeded our expectations and the financial targets set at the beginning of fiscal 2011.
-As a result of our financial results for fiscal 2011, our Named Executive Officers' compensation increased from fiscal 2010 levels.
+Our revenue increased 14% during fiscal 2012 as compared to fiscal 2011, and our non-GAAP operating margin (which excludes stock-based compensation, amortization of certain purchased intangible assets, restructuring charges and impairment of goodwill) increased 27% during fiscal 2012 as compared to fiscal 2011.
+These results exceeded our expectations and the financial targets set at the beginning of fiscal 2012.
+As a result of our financial results for fiscal 2012, our Named Executive Officers' compensation increased from fiscal 2011 levels.
 Specifically:

-- As a direct result of the Company exceeding its financial targets, our short-term cash incentive plan paid out well above the 75% of the target funding level set at the beginning of fiscal 2011.
-Short-term cash incentive, in aggregate, for our Named Executive Officers increased 35% over the amount paid in fiscal 2010 while the Company's revenue and non-GAAP operating margin increased 14% and 28%, respectively. - Long-term equity incentives in fiscal 2011 continued to constitute a significant portion of each of our Named Executive Officers' compensation.
-The cost to the Company of this compensation is reported in the compensation tables beginning on page 31.
-The value to our executives of this type of compensation is directly linked to the performance of our stock price ("over time"), aligning our executives' interests with our stockholders' interests.
-As described above in this section, our stock price appreciated 71% during fiscal 2011, and as a result the intrinsic value of equity granted to our Named Executive Officers prior to fiscal 2011 increased.
+- As a direct result of the Company exceeding its financial targets, our short-term cash incentive plan paid out above 100% of the target funding level set at the beginning of fiscal 2012. - Long-term equity incentives in fiscal 2012 continued to constitute a significant portion of each of our Named Executive Officers' compensation.
+The cost to the Company of this compensation is reported in the compensation tables beginning on page 41.
+The value to our executives of this type of compensation is directly linked to the performance of our stock price over time, aligning our executives' interests with our stockholders' interests.
+As described above in this section, our stock price depreciated 15% during fiscal 2012, and as a result the intrinsic value of equity granted to our Named Executive Officers prior to fiscal 2012 decreased.
+Further, if our stock price does not appreciate above the exercise prices, the portion of the equity compensation that consists of stock options will have no value to our executives, despite the fact that it appears in the Summary Compensation Table.

-Compensation Governance Practices
+Compensation Governance and Practices